Ahtisa Manalo: Miss Universe 2025

-Manalo is representing the Philippines at the Miss Universe 2025 pageant in Thailand, to be held on November 21, 2025.
+Manalo represented the Philippines at the Miss Universe 2025 pageant in Thailand, held on November 21, 2025.
 With her biography and prior pageant experience, media regarded her as a frontrunner for the title leading up to the contest.
-For her video entry for the Beyond the Crown competition, Manalo advocated for education and youth leadership.
+For her video entry for the "Beyond the Crown" competition, Manalo advocated for education and youth leadership.
+At the post-pageant party, the Miss Universe Organization recognized her as a "Beyond the Crown" honoree for her advocacy.

-For the national costume competition, Manalo presented the "Festajada: Queen of Philippine Festivals", a traje de mestiza designed by Filipino fashion designer Mak Tumang, which was inspired by the festivals of the Philippines, including the Giant Lantern Festival of Pampanga and the Panagbenga Festival of Baguio.
-She collaborated with Val Tagluba for her evening gown.
+For the national costume competition, Manalo presented the "Festajada: Queen of Philippine Festivals", a traje de mestiza designed by Filipino fashion designer Mak Tumang, which was inspired by the festivals of the Philippines, including the Giant Lantern Festival of Pampanga, the Pahiyas Festival of Lucban, and the Panagbenga Festival of Baguio.
+Her national costume was recognized as the best among all the candidates following the competition.
+The same designer also made Manalo's preliminary gown, coined "Pinctada", derived from the Pinctada maxima, the luminous shell that holds the precious South Sea pearl.
+For the finals, she collaborated with Filipino fashion designer Val Taguba to create an evening gown made from ultra-light organza, the world's thinnest fabric.